 Ibrahim says this mindset will account for the evolving nature of the cybersecurity field.
 Protocols and systems will change, but there will always be someone trying to break them down.

-After taking his courses at both the undergraduate and graduate level, Ibrahim wants students to walk away with this adversarial perspective, as well as an understanding of the fragile nature of technology.
+Ibrahim wants students to walk away from his undergraduate and graduate courses with this adversarial perspective, as well as an understanding of the fragile nature of technology.
 In this day and age, he says, everyone uses technology all the time, and those who create it need to be mindful of keeping that information secure.

 “Security and privacy should not be an afterthought,” Ibrahim says.
 “They should be big during the development of any system rather than thinking of them as something we will figure out later after things are rolled out and people start using it.”